 How can we explain the observed policy varieties?
 BiH is often presented in the literature as a sui generis case whose idiosyncrasies are hard to theorize and grasp in a comparative manner.
-However, the existing scholarship on postconflict peace and justice provides some insights that can be leveraged.
-For example, structural factors such as the nature of the previous regime, levels of pluralism, economic development and the regional clustering of justice measures are theorized to account for varieties in transitional justice (Powers and Proctor 2017; see also Olsen, Payne, and Reiter 2010).
-Victim-centric scholarship argues that differences in the numbers of victims/survivors, levels of victimization and trauma, and budgetary constraints of postconflict countries explain country-level differences (see especially Segovia 2006; Correa, Guillerot, and Magarrell 2009).
-The peacebuilding scholarship posited that top-down international interventions can lead to adoptions of new policies (Chandler 2006).
-Similarly, the well-known role of 'transnational advocacy networks' as key instigators of policies provide important insights into how local groups influence policy (Keck and Sikkink 1998).
-And finally, and most importantly, identity politics studies in divided states suggest that identity alignment between victims/survivors and elites is of utmost importance in policy adoption (Arthur 2011).
-While such research illuminates many of the observed state-level and individual differences, it cannot fully explain inter-group differences within a country such as BiH where civic mobilization has in fact circumvented official structures despite the institutional hurdles of a complex governance system (Gordy 2015).
+However, the existing scholarship on post-conflict peace and justice provides some insights that can be leveraged.
+For example, structural factors such as the nature of the previous regime, levels of pluralism, economic development and the regional clustering of justice measures have been theorized to account for varieties in transitional justice (Powers and Proctor 2017; see also Olsen, Payne, and Reiter 2010).
+Victim-centric scholarship argues that differences in the numbers of victims/survivors, levels of victimization and trauma, and financial constraints of post-conflict countries explain country-level differences (see Segovia 2006; Correa, Guillerot, and Magarrell 2009).
+The peacebuilding scholarship has posited that top-down international interventions could lead to the adoption of new policies (Chandler 2006).
+Similarly, the prominent role of 'transnational advocacy networks' as influential international entities and key instigators of policies provides important insights into how local groups influence policy (Keck and Sikkink 1998).
+And finally, and most importantly, identity politics studies in divided societies suggest that identity alignment between victims/survivors and elites is of utmost importance for policy adoption (Arthur 2011).
+While such research illuminates many of the observed state-level and individual differences, it cannot fully explain inter-group differences within a country such as BiH, where civic mobilization has, in fact, circumvented official structures despite the institutional hurdles of a complex governance system (Gordy 2015).
 Although wider structural factors such as economic development, international presence and levels of pluralism play an important role, they commonly influence all groups within a system similarly.

-Instead, I suggest that it is the collective victim-specific attributes - that I call victim capital - that explain the variation.
-Victim capital effectively represents the social, political and economic potential of each of the groups to influence policymaking.
-I suggest that groups under conditions of fairly open postconflict societies have a playing field where they can wield the power of their victim capital.
-For example, periods of political contestation (e.g., elections) offer victims/survivors opportunities to leverage their victim capital and respond to political programs of the incumbents and appeal to their moral consciousness.
-Yet only some groups mobilize at such times - or disengage from political controversies - and consequently gain or lose from such actions.
+Instead, I suggest that the collective victim-specific attributes, which I call victim capital, can explain the variation.
+Victim capital effectively represents the social, political and economic potential of each group to influence policymaking.
+I suggest that groups under conditions of fairly open post-conflict societies have a playing field where they can wield the power of their victim capital.
+For example, periods of political contestation (e.g., elections) offer victims/survivors opportunities to leverage their victim capital, respond to the incumbents' political programs, and appeal to their moral consciousness.
+Yet only some groups mobilize, or are able to mobilize, at such times - or disengage from political controversies - and consequently gain or lose from such actions.
 This does not mean that victims/survivors should be understood as scheming operators.

-On the contrary, their experience and suffering constitute an inherent part of their authority.
-This needs to be recognized rather than framed within narratives of trauma that often present victims/survivors as passive or paralyzed by fear.
-Certainly, some aspects of their capital will be out of their control, such as how global norms of victimhood change.
-However, others - such as when and how to leverage such norms - can be influenced by their actions.
-As governments tend to be more accommodating of groups that may challenge their power, legitimize their rule or render reputational and economic benefits, chances of redress increase for groups that actively leverage their victim capital.
-The propositions made here are by no means causal; yet they reveal interesting patterns in how group strategies affect policy.
+On the contrary, their experience and suffering constitute an inherent part of their authority, which needs to be recognized rather than framed within narratives of trauma that often present victims/survivors as passive or paralyzed by fear.
+Indeed, some aspects of their capital will be out of their control, such as how global norms related to victimhood and human rights change.
+However, others, such as when and how to leverage such norms, can be influenced by their actions.
+As governments tend to be more accommodating of groups that may challenge their power, legitimize their rule or render reputational and economic benefits, chances of redress increase for groups that can actively leverage their victim capital.
+The propositions made here are by no means causal, yet they reveal interesting patterns in how group strategies affect policy.